-4.1 INTRODUCTION
+4.1 INTRODUCTION 2

-- 3 FEI evaluated numerous alternatives for the PGR Project to identify a solution that meets the - 4 Project objectives and has the least impact in terms of technical design, scope, complexity, cost, - 5 construction, environmental, archaeological and societal impacts, along with consideration of - 6 impacts to FEI's existing system capacity and resiliency. - 7 FEI initially pursued alternatives that would have the least impact and would replace both the - 8 capacity and resiliency benefits of the Pattullo Gas Line.
-The obvious least overall impact - 9 solution would be to attach a replacement gas line to the New Bridge.
-FEI pursued the - 10 installation of a gas line on the New Bridge, which MoTI would not approve, and investigated a - 11 trenchless crossing of the Fraser River, which was found to be not feasible.
-FEI then - 12 considered various other alternatives to meet the project need, including through Richmond and - 13 across the Fraser River, an aerial crossing near the site of the Pattullo Bridge, a peak shaving - 14 facility or virtual pipeline, and overland gas line routes.
-Ultimately, FEI determined that an - overland gas line routed through the City of Burnaby had the least impact, and would be the - only solution available that can be implemented prior to the time when FEI must decommission - 17 the Pattullo Gas Line.
-FEI's consultation and negotiations with the City of Burnaby regarding - the route for the Project are ongoing at the time of filing this Application. - 19 The remainder of this section will provide details of the Project alternatives analysis and - 20 organized as follows:
+3 FEI evaluated numerous alternatives for the PGR Project to identify a solution that meets the 4 Project objectives and has the least impact in terms of technical design, scope, complexity, cost,

+- 5 construction, environmental, archaeological and societal impacts, along with consideration of - impacts to FEI's existing system capacity and resiliency.
+6

+FEI initially pursued alternatives that would have the least impact and would replace both the capacity and resiliency benefits of the Pattullo Gas Line.
+The obvious least overall impact solution would be to attach a replacement gas line to the New Bridge.
+FEI pursued the installation of a gas line on the New Bridge, which MoTl would not approve, and investigated a trenchless crossing of the Fraser River, which was found to be not feasible.
+FEI then considered various other alternatives to meet the project need, including through Richmond and across the Fraser River, an aerial crossing near the site of the Pattullo Bridge, a peak shaving facility or virtual pipeline, and overland gas line routes.
+Ultimately, FEI determined that an overland gas line routed through the City of Burnaby had the least impact, and would be the only solution available that can be implemented prior to the time when FEI must decommission the Pattullo Gas Line.
+FEl's consultation and negotiations with the City of Burnaby regarding the route for the Project have been ongoing and resulted in the identification of two feasible alternatives, referred to as the Gaglardi Route and the Sperling Route.
+Based on an analysis of these two alternatives using financial and non-financial weighted criteria, FEI chose the Sperling Route as its preferred alternative for the Project, which is supported by the City of Burnaby.

+22 The remainder of this section will provide details of the Project alternatives analysis and 23 organized as follows: